 Terms of Sale and Incoterms

-The international organization, The International Chamber of Commerce or ICC, publishes globally recognized international trading terms known as Incoterms (the term itself is trademarked by the ICC).
-In this blog, we review only the general terms used commonly for international courier package shipments and invite our readers to visit ICC's site directly for more detailed information.
+The International Chamber of Commerce (ICC) publishes globally recognized cross border trading terms known as Incoterms (the term itself is trademarked by the ICC).

 What are the default Shipping Terms for parcels?

 When shipping via a common carrier, the goods are shipped - by default -delivery duty unpaid.
-The seller / exporter is responsible for preparing a customs invoice that can be used for a customs declaration in the destination country but is otherwise not responsible for the importation or payment of import fees.
+The seller is responsible for preparing a customs invoice.
+The invoice is the basis for the customs declaration in the destination country.
+If the invoice does not include shipping terms, the import fees are charged to the importer.

 Import related costs to the receiver can go beyond simply duty and taxes and can include: